Jtreminio98/bettensor-extractor-suite/README.md

 ### 2. Wallet Configuration

-This project is configured to use the following wallet:
+This project is hardcoded to use the following wallet:

 *   **Wallet Name:** `recovery_wallet`
 *   **Hotkey Name:** `default_hotkey`

 This wallet has already been registered on the `finney` network for `netuid 30`.
-If you need to use a different wallet, you can either:
-a) Update the `WALLET_NAME` and `HOTKEY_NAME` variables in the `run.sh` script.
-b) Manually edit the `get_predictions_improved.py` script.

 ### 3. Running the Extractor